If you’re planning a trip to Japan, one of the most important, enjoyable, and challenging steps is deciding where in Japan to go.

 How Long Should You Spend in Japan?

-7-10 Days in Japan
+7 to 10 Days in Japan

-10-14 Days in Japan
+10 to 14 Days in Japan

-Our sample trips below provide different examples of how much you can see and do with about two weeks in Japan:
+With a little extra time, you can include additional destinations, or simply spend more time immersing yourself in each place you visit.
+Our sample trips below provide some examples of how much you can see and do with about two weeks in Japan:

 - Luxury Japan: Art, Culture & Cuisine